 The good news is that we have listened to users from the community and implemented a new feature in Docentric version 3.3.8, which enables you to upload and use custom fonts in your PDF documents generated by the Docentric rendering engine.

 Docentric rendering engine is a lightweight component running as a part of the D365FO AOS instance.
-Unlike SSRS Reporting Services or Electronic Reporting with Office 365 PDF conversion service, Docentric allows using of custom fonts.
+Unlike SSRS Reporting Services or Electronic Reporting with Office 365 PDF conversion service, Docentric allows usage of custom fonts.
 We have already described those scenarios in our previous articles.

 How to use Font Management